sealionking/drupal_module_og-sm/og_sm_path/README.md

 * `hook_og_sm_site_path_change($site)` : Site node path has changed.

-> NOTE : The hooks can be implemented in a `modulename.og_sm.inc` file
+> The hooks can be put in the `yourmodule.module` OR in the
-> instead of the modulename.module file.
+> `yourmodule.og_sm.inc` file.
+> The recommended place is in the yourmodule.og_sm.inc file as it keeps your
+> .module file cleaner and makes the platform load less code by default.